What Is The Day of the Lord?

 To receive only Grace is to live a life of bondage to sin.
 But when you allow His Grace and Truth to flood your life, only then does true freedom manifests in you.

 When Jesus returns in His Second Coming, He will be emphasizing Truth.
-He will come as a judge to His enemies, for they have not appreciated His Love, rejected His Grace, and have refused His Truth.
-The only thing left for those who refuse God’s dealings of Grace, Love, and Truth is Judgment.
+He will come as a judge to His enemies, for they have spurned His Love, rejected His Grace, and have refused His Truth.
+The only thing left for those who refuse God’s dealings of grace, love, and truth is judgment.
 And that is what is coming next on the earth.

 The Day of the Lord is a period of time, not just a 24 hour day.
 The Day of the Lord starts after the Cosmic Disturbances I mentioned yesterday with the breaking of the 6th seal on the scroll in God’s right hand (see Revelation 6:12-17), and immediately after the rapture of the church to heaven (see Revelation 7:9-17).

-The Day of the Lord is mentioned frequently in the Old Testament, and is mentioned by Jesus, the Apostle Paul, and the Apostle Peter.
+The Day of the Lord is mentioned frequently in the Old Testament, and is mentioned in the New Testament by Jesus, the Apostle Paul, the Apostle Peter, and the Apostle John.
 The Day of the Lord begins after God withdraws His earth ambassadors (the church!) to heaven.
 The Day of the Lord is God declaring war on His enemies.
 The Day of the Lord encompasses the period of time after the rapture of the church where the 7 trumpet judgments and 7 bowl judgments occur in Revelation 8 through Revelation 19.

 The scroll in God’s right hand that we’ve discussed in previous days (Revelation 5:1) contains the events of the Day of the Lord.
 Once the 7 seals on the scroll are broken open, the scroll can be unrolled, and then the events on the scroll come to pass.